frob/frob.github.com/content/posts/2016-09-30-a-new-simple-reading-rogue-like.md

 ## Book structure

-The structure of these book is basically all the same (with some out-layers that we will ignore for now).
+The structure of these book is basically all the same (with some outliers that we will ignore for now).
 Here is a sample book that I have just pulled out of my <span title="With the subject matter being children's book">(censored)</span>.

 1. This is Tom.
 1. Tom has a hat.